TrellixVulnTeam/swahilipython_SCMU/Doc/library/random.rst

    With version 2 (the default), a :class:`str`, :class:`bytes`, or :class:`bytearray`
    object gets converted to an :class:`int` and all of its bits are used.

-   With version 1 (provided for reproducing random sequences from older versions of Python), the algorithm for :class:`str` and :class:`bytes` generates a narrower range of seeds.
+   With version 1 (provided for reproducing random sequences kutoka older versions of Python), the algorithm for :class:`str` and :class:`bytes` generates a narrower range of seeds.